Health and Financial Milestones for Age 50 and Beyond

 This is a key retirement financial milestone.
 You can now access most retirement accounts, such as IRAs, 401(k)s, and 403(b)s, without a 10 percent additional tax penalty.
 And if you’re still working, you may be able to diversify by rolling funds from qualified plans to an IRA.

-Retirement financial milestones in your 60s
+Health and financial milestones in your 60s

 One of your financial milestones by age 60 should be accumulating at least eight times your annual salary for retirement.
 You may also want to consider hiring a financial advisor for seniors to guide you through key decisions, like determining when to start claiming benefits and what health insurance coverage to buy before and after Medicare.